Labrador Nature Reserve

 Important Notice for Hiking Permit/Exercise Groups

-- Group tours are limited to 20 attendees, with maximum 5 in a group.
-Applications for hiking permits to Bukit Timah Nature Reserve, Central Catchment Nature Reserve and the surrounding Nature Parks will be suspended until further notice.
+- Applications for hiking permits to Bukit Timah Nature Reserve, Central Catchment Nature Reserve and the surrounding Nature Parks are suspended until further notice.

 - Please visit our Noticeboard for the latest updates and advisories pertaining to COVID-19.